ARMmbed/mbed-os/TESTS/network/wifi/README.md

 Building test binaries
 ----------------------

-For testing the board and driver, test against the Mbed OS master branch to get the most recent, up-to-date test cases and drivers.
+For testing the board and driver, test against the Mbed OS master branch for the most recent, up-to-date test cases and drivers.

 To create a build environment: